 PPE

-Perform a risk assessment for each piece of equipment operating at 50 volts or more that is not de-energized.
+Conduct a risk assessment for every piece of equipment operating at 50 volts or more if you do not de-energize it.
 Your evaluation should determine the required boundaries and PPE.

 Employees must follow the PPE requirements established on arc flash labels.
 Remember, PPE does not eliminate the electrical hazard or arc flash risk.
 However, it can help to reduce the severity of an injury.